Customer Locations – Add, Edit And Insert Locations Into Best Routes

 FilterDescription

-Address VisibilityDisplay only Customer Locations depending on whether they have already been added to a route or are still unrouted.
+Location VisibilityFilter Customer Locations depending on whether they’ve already been added to a route or are still unrouted.

-Assigned ToDisplay only Customer Locations assigned to a specific person, such as a Driver, Service Technician, or another member of your field team.
+Assigned ToFilter Customer Locations by the team member they’re assigned to, such as a Driver, Service Technician, or another member of your field team.

 No. Of RoutesDisplay only Customer Locations that meet a specific minimum or maximum number of planned routes.